 If your organization has an operating budget of $2 million or more, you are required to submit a financial AUDIT of the most recently completed fiscal year conducted by an independent certified public accountant (CPA).
 By our definition, an independent CPA is not involved with the daily workings of your organization.
 Usually an outside accounting firm is hired annually, specifically to conduct this procedure.
 The audit must be in accordance with generally accepted accounting standards and give a reasonable assurance that the financial statements are free of material misstatements.
 An audit is an in-depth look at organizational financial practices, including examining evidence that supports the amounts and disclosures in the financial statements.
 It also includes assessing the accounting principles used as well as evaluating the overall financial statement presentation.

-Please note that there is a third report that can be generated by a CPA called a compilation report.
+Please note that there is a report that can be generated by a CPA called a compilation report.
 This type of report is limited to merely presenting, in the form of financial statements, information provided by management.
 These reports are not reviewed or audited, thus they do not meet GFTA’s requirement for an audit or review.

 Grants for the Arts expects all applicants to meet posted grant application deadlines.
 In some instances, appeals for submitting a late application may be approved.
 Approval to submit a late application does not imply that the grant will be awarded, only that the application will be considered.
 Please read our appeals process for further information.